Mobiprox: Supporting Dynamic Approximate Computing on Mobiles: Mobiprox Framework

 \subsection{Charting approximation space}

-Each of the approximation techniques described in Section~\ref{sec:preliminaries-acts} exposes one or more \textbf{approximation knobs} that can change the degree of approximation and thus adjust the accuracy and the execution time (consequently the energy efficiency) of a tensor operation.
-These knobs are \ttit{offset} and \ttit{stride} for convolution perforation and filter sampling as well as an indicator \texttt{\_fp16} of whether an operation is executed using half-precision quantization.
+Each of the approximation techniques described in Section~\ref{sec:preliminaries-acts} exposes one or more \textbf{approximation knobs} that can change the level of approximation and thus adjust the accuracy and the execution time (consequently the energy efficiency) of a tensor operation.
+These knobs are \ttit{offset} and \ttit{stride} for convolution perforation and filter sampling, and an indicator \texttt{\_fp16} of whether an operation is executed using half-precision quantization.
 An \textbf{approximation configuration} is a set of pairs $\langle \mathrm{Op.}, \mathrm{KnobValue} \rangle$ for all operations in a given NN.
 Each of the configurations leads to a single \textbf{trade-off point} on an speedup-accuracy trade-off curve.

-ApproxTuner heuristically searches the space of possible approximations and determines a Pareto frontier of approximation configurations that maximise the execution speedup at different \textbf{quality of service (QoS) loss} points.
+The tuner heuristically searches the space of possible approximations and determines a Pareto frontier of approximation configurations that maximise the execution speedup at different \textbf{quality of service (QoS) loss} points.
 This loss is a real number defined as a difference between the classification accuracy, over a representative validation dataset, of a non-approximated and an approximated DL model.

-However, the above method of finding the optimal approximation configurations does not readily translate to mobile devices.
-The mobile platform is substantially different than the server environment for which ApproxTuner was initially developed.
-The intrinsics of GPU-based execution (e.g. CUDA vs OpenCL), heterogeneous CPUs with fewer cores, and other factors render the results of the approximation configuration search, which is conduced using ApproxTuner on a server, a rather poor representation of the actual approximated NN performance on a mobile.
-In Figure~\ref{fig:combined-pareto-android} we show the actual on-device speedup and QoS loss achieved by the configurations that ApproxTuner identified as the most promising (Figure~\ref{fig:combined-pareto}) for a MobileNetV2 model used for HAR from smartphone accelerometer samples (detailed in Section~\ref{sec:methodology}).
-While in general the Pareto points identified by ApproxTuner remain relevant, the achieved on-device speedup is about 50\% lower than that inferred by ApproxTuner.
+However, the method described above for determining the optimal approximation configurations does not readily translate to mobile devices.
+The mobile platform is substantially different from the server used for fast heuristic-based approximation configuration profiling.
+The specifics of GPU-based execution (e.g., CUDA vs OpenCL), heterogeneous CPUs with fewer cores, and other factors mean that the results of the configuration search performed on a server are a rather poor representation of the actual approximated NN performance on a mobile.
+In Figure~\ref{fig:combined-pareto-android}, on the example of a MobileNetV2 model used for HAR (detailed in Section~\ref{sec:methodology}), we show the actual on-mobile-device speedup and QoS loss achieved by the approximation configurations that ApproxTuner identified as the most promising.
+While the Pareto points obtained on a server generally remain relevant, the achieved on-device speedup is about 50\% lower on the mobile.